 After three or four months of coaching, a second round of interviews is conducted with peers to determine progress.
 At this point, the feedback shows where the client has made improvements as far as coworkers' perceptions, and in some cases, areas needing further focus.

 Just as in the first round, interview notes are divided into themes and a document shared with the client.
-Feedback may look something like this:
+Below is some actual feedback for some of my clients.

 INTERACTIONS ARE MORE POSITIVE, OR "NEUTRAL"